samuelkim314/DeepSymReg/README.md

 demonstrates its integration with deep learning for multiple tasks, including arithmetic on MNIST digits and extracting the equations of kinematic and differential equation datasets.

+The PyTorch implementation can be found at [this repository](https://github.com/samuelkim314/DeepSymRegTorch)

 ## Requirements

 * Python 3.5